There are now 3 possible online modes for units:

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) class tests and (2) end-of-semester examination.
+Indicative assessments in this unit are as follows: (1) class tests, and (2) end-of-semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - 3 hours per week (over 12 weeks)